zulip/zulip/docs/contributing/reviewable-prs.md

 - For before and after images or videos of changes, using GithHub's table syntax renders them side-by-side for quick and clear comparison.
-  While this this works well for narrow or small images, it can be hard to see details in large, full screen images and videos in this format.
+  While this works well for narrow or small images, it can be hard to see details in large, full screen images and videos in this format.

   Note that you can put the table syntax inside the details/summary tags described above as well.